-With modern programmable hardware (i.e. configuring bit strings can be sent into a programmable chip to tell the chip how to wire itself up (i.e. to configure itself).
+With modern programmable hardware (i.e. configuring bit strings can be sent into a programmable chip to tell the chip how to write itself up).

-Modern hardware compilers can take a high level description of an Electronic circuit (e.g. written in an HDL such as VHDL, or Verilog, Or ABEL, etc), and translate it into configuring bit strings, which are Then used to configure a programmable chip (e.g. Xilinx's Virtex chip).
+Modern hardware compilers can take a high level description of an electronic circuit (e.g. written in an HDL such as VHDL, or Verilog, or ABEL, etc), and translate it into configuring bit strings, which are then used to configure a programmable chip(e.g. Xilinx's Virtex chip).